cafjs/caf_security/README.md

 Two practical considerations:

-* We sometimes use resource names as hostnames and, we need to restrict characters to ASCII letters and numbers (see RFC 1123).
+* We sometimes use resource names as hostnames and, we need to restrict characters to ASCII letters (lower case) and numbers (see RFC 1123).

 * We can use the same `caLocalName` in different applications.
 Therefore, we may need to qualify a CA name with its app name to make it globally unique.
 Applications do not trust each other, and therefore, this is almost never needed.